 ASSET Research, in collaboration with SAEON as the lead organisation, was awarded funding by the WRC for the project entitled Advancing water and income security in the unique Maputaland Coastal Plain.

-The Lake Sibaya catchment within Maputaland Coastal Plain (MCP) located in the northeastern Kwazulu Natal Province in South African (fig 1 and 2) is unique in that it is a ground water-driven system, with no surface rivers importing water into it.
+The Lake Sibaya catchment within Maputaland Coastal Plain (MCP) located in the north eastern KwaZulu Natal Province in South African is unique in that it is a ground water-driven system, with no surface rivers importing water into it.
 Importantly, it is thus entirely dependent on localized rainfall for recharge.
 Water security within the region has declined significantly over the past two decades, leading to the degradation of water-dependent ecosystems and the livelihood services they provide.
+The decline in water security in the region can be seen in figure 1 (gif file), which shows changes in water levels in lake Sibaya between 2001 to 2020.
 The net effect is escalating conflict over ecosystems resources which humans use (wetland/swamp forest for cultivation), human use of water (abstraction) and licencing for "Stream Flow" Reduction Activities (SFRA) (commercial forestry).
 The driest year on record for the area was within this period (2015/16) as well as an anomalous extended dry period, with evidence of extreme temperatures impacting on crop health (Jan 2020).
 Concurrently, commercial forces try activities have increased in and new initiatives to test alternative agroforestry crops such as macadamia are emerging.
 Policy implementation (e.g., SFRA licensing) and mitigation action is being hampered by a perception of limited livelihood alternatives, coupled with significant knowledge gaps in the impact of different land management options on the water resource and the potential occurrence of climate extremes under climate change.

-To understand these dynamics in relation to the net environmental and economic impact of land use decisions within the region, ASSET Research in collaboration with SAEON the lead organisation was awarded funding by WRC to conduct a study (ongoing).
-The research study which is currently underway examines the system-wide impacts, using a scenario-based approach, of the combined impacts of changes in climate and land-use/land-cover on the hydrological resources of the MCP, with ensuing feedback.
+To understand these dynamics in relation to the net environmental and economic impact of land use decisions within the region, ASSET Research in collaboration with the South African Environmental Observation Network (SAEON) the lead organisation was awarded funding by Water Research Commission (WRC) to conduct a research project (ongoing).
+The study examines uses a scenario-based approach, of the combined impacts of changes in climate and land-use/land-cover on the hydrological resources of the MCP, with ensuing feedback.
 This feedback refers to the effects the hydrological changes have on the livelihoods of people and land-use decisions in a continuous loop.
 We do so by making key advancements in the hydrological and climatological knowledge for the MCP and use a system dynamics model to integrate these within an environmental resource economics context.
 The expected results will render a range of plausible livelihood (socio-economic) impacts of the anticipated changes in climate and resultant hydrology linked to various land-use/land-cover changes.
 Measures that can help mitigate the environmental and economic consequences of extreme events such as floods, recurrent droughts and heatwaves, can thus be identified by understanding the interconnections between land management, climate and economics and the influences of these on the water resource.
-This undertaking is interdisciplinary research consisting of different individuals or teams - to provide an environmental and natural resource economics perspective, Sulinkhundla Maseko is part of the team (ASSET Research) - a recent MSc agricultural economics graduate (specializing in environmental and natural resource economics) from the University of Pretoria under the supervision of Prof James Blignaut and Sue van Rensburg.
+This interdisciplinary study involves economics, climate and hydrology which will be integrated using an economic model.
+Economics provide the best way to understand the impact of changes in and/or management of natural resources on society’s wellbeing.

-Figures 1 and 2 showing the catchment W70A boundary by Bruce Kelbe and Google earth respectively
+Figures 2 and 3 showing the catchment W70A boundary

 The socio-cultural lens